DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 .. note::

-    The only interrupts supported by the Intel® PDK Poll-Mode Drivers are those for link status change, i.e. link up and link down notification.
+    The only interrupts supported by the DPDK Poll-Mode Drivers are those for link status change, i.e. link up and link down notification.

 Blacklisting
 ~~~~~~~~~~~~

 The EAL PCI device blacklist functionality can be used to mark certain NIC ports as blacklisted,
-so they are ignored by the Intel® DPDK.
+so they are ignored by the DPDK.
 The ports to be blacklisted are identified using the PCIe* description (Domain:Bus:Device.Function).

 Misc Functions